Fertilizer restricted season starts June 1

 Sarasota County suggests using iron, manganese, and magnesium to keep your lawn green.
 In addition, if you keep your grass clippings on your lawn, it will provide fifty percent of the nitrogen your lawn needs and reduce your maintenance activity.

 Another tip is to keep your grass a little taller than usual, as taller grass develops deeper roots and helps your lawn withstand heat and dry spells.

-To learn more about fertilizer restricted season, or for more tips on how to keep the county's waterways healthy, call the Sarasota County Contact Center at 941-861-5000.
+To learn more about fertilizer restricted season, or for more tips on how to keep the county's waterways healthy, visit the link below.